Steiner-254/Android-Spy-App/RoadMap.md

-## RoadMap For Getting Access To The GMAIL -> YouTube Account
+## Steps/RoadMap For Getting Access To The GMAIL -> YouTube Account

 1. Recon [Information-Gathering-On-The-Victim]
 - Social Media Accounts.